k3shav17/notes/notes/Java/spring.md

+# Spring Framework

->> Spring is a frame work, which is  free, open source and lightweight, which provides patterns and structures to manage the objects life cycle and dependencies for the components and services in the code through dependency injection and application context.
+- Spring is a frame work, which is  free, open source and lightweight, which provides patterns and structures to manage the objects life cycle and dependencies for the components and services in the code through dependency injection and application context.

 >> Spring can do a lot of things, so we have to exactly say what we want to do using it, it does need a lot of configurations to setup.
  Spring boot is different, it enables us achieve auto configuration, it is convention over configuration, means we can focus on the code part and spring boot takes care of the configuration part. maven is a build and dependency providing tool

->> What is a framework?
+- What is a framework?
  Framework is a combination or set of classes and interfaces which provide ready made architecture to simplify the developing process.
 Java has inbuilt framework called collection framework, which helps us by providing a way to handle the data structures by providing classes and interfaces.
 Lets say if the collection framework is not existed, then it will be a tedious job to implement those data structures in our code every single time when we want to use them.
 Because of frameworks we can concentrate on the business logic that we want to implement rather than implementing other things.

->> Why to use spring?
+- Why to use spring?
  Spring is a free and open source framework which is lightweight and is an alternative to the heavier enterprise java technologies such as EJB.
 Spring address the complexity of enterprise application development, by providing easy data access, Srping MVC, transaction management and security.
 Spring framework simplifies the Java development.
 It is lightweight because it is developed using the POJO.
 POJO is Plain Old Java Object, it means an object of a class without any bounded restrictions with any framework.

->> What is Dependency Injection?
+- What is Dependency Injection?
  Dependency  is a term used to say that how a software depends or relise on other software.
 Dependency or coupling are the terms used.
 Coupling is of two types Loose coupling and tight coupling.
 Spring framework provides us a way to achieve loose coupling through dependency injection.
 The way spring acheives dependency injection is, Spring is a container of beans.
 It is similar to servlet container, where a servlet container creates the objects for interfaces or classes that are declared in the servlet.
 The servlet  container takes care of the object creation.
 Similarly spring is also a container but of beans where we can have any no of objects in the container and spring will take care of instantiations, lifecycles and destructions of the objects.

->> What is Dependency injection?
+- What is Dependency injection?
  First of all, what is dependency?
 Consider two classes Class A and Class B, if Class A wants to use the functionalities of Class B to run, then the Class A is said to Dependent on Class B.
 In java, if we want to use the methods of other class, we have to create the object of that class and then we can use the methods.
 Dependency injection means transferring the task of creating the objects to some one else and directly using the dependencies.
 Why do i need Dependency injection?